Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 - ### Bounding Boxes for Bird Identification

     Bounding boxes are used to track and identify objects within an image.
 In this project, birds were identified within a series of images.
 The computer vision model is able to place a rectangular box around the bird that is identifies within an image.

+    The evaluation metric used in bounding box creation is the Intersection Over Union (IOU) metric.
+This takes into account the groundtruth label, which is manually determined and comparing it to the predicted label after training.
+A perfection score is represented by 1, and complete misalignment is 0.

     ![Bounding Boxes](./Advanced%20Computer%20Vision%20with%20TensorFlow/Images/Bounding%20Boxes.png)

 - ### Image Segmentation of Handwritten Digits